-Kinder 1 to Kinder 2 Curriculum
+Kinder Curriculum

 Children learn through creative, thematic units that relate to their lives and capture their natural curiosity.
 Learning is active, engaging and fun.
 Children are supported to learn and develop knowledge and skills at their own unique pace.
 They are provided with opportunities to explore and express their ideas in multiple ways including play.